Login E-loket

 • 20% of the budget can be earmarked for non-Flemish research centres

-• at least 10% of the budget should be earmarked for applicants that are a Flemish hospital or ITM (because of the clinical finality)
+• at least 10% of the budget should be earmarked for applicants that are a Flemish hospital or ITM (because of the clinical objective)

 • Project period: 2 to 4 years